 Valid passport or identity card

-After getting to know each other better through messages and video calls and choosing a candidate, it’s time to sign the contract.
-Afterwards, there are just a few steps you need to follow:
+After getting to know each other better through messages and video calls, choose a candidate and sign the contract.
+Afterwards, there are just a few more steps you need to follow:

 Insurance in Italy

 Citizens of EU countries can benefit from the Italian health system (Servizio Sanitario Nazionale - SSN) through the European Health Insurance Card.
 Families should remind their future Au Pairs to request the card in their home country.
 To avoid any unexpected fees and surprises, we suggest getting a private insurance too.

 All Italian citizens hosting a foreign participant in their home need to register them at their local office after their arrival.
 This is called hospitality declaration (dichiarazione di ospitalità) and is granted by the Municipal Police.